Reviewed by the PeptideMind Team · Updated July 15, 2026

 neurological

-• Protects neural stem cells from oxidative stress; efficacy demonstrated in stroke models
+Protects brain stem cells from oxidative stress damage, and has shown benefits in stroke research.

 metabolic